syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Exporting.md

 ### Excel Exporting

 Excel exporting is a server-side operation.
-In addition have to refer Syncfusion.XlsIO assembly or Assembly to export as excel.
+In addition have to refer Syncfusion.XlsIO assembly to export as excel.

 ![](Exporting_images/Exporting_img1.png)